Attendant care service providers

-- through the claims manager (our preferred method), or
+- through the claims manager (preferred method), or

 - by the employee.

-If the employee's claim is managed by Comcare, you can send invoices for approved services directly to Comcare.
-Invoices should include the information required in a service provider invoice.
+If the employee’s claim is managed by Comcare, you can submit their relevant attendant care services invoices for payment in three ways:

-If the employee’s claim is managed by a self-insured licensee, you work directly with the licensee.
+If the employee’s claim is managed by a self-insured licensee, you should work directly with the licensee.

-Where necessary, attendant care service providers can seek payment directly from the employee receiving the service.
-The employee can then seek reimbursement from the claims manager.
+Where necessary, attendant care providers can seek payment directly from the employee receiving the service.
+The employee can then seek reimbursement from their claims manager.